spyder-ide/spyder/CONTRIBUTING.md

   $ pip install -r requirements/requirements.txt
 ```

-If you are using `pip` and Python 2, you also need to install a Qt binding
+If you are using `pip` and Python 3, you also need to install a Qt binding
-package (PyQt4 or PyQt5, with the latter strongly recommended).
+package (PyQt5).
 This can be achieved by running:

 ```bash
   $ pip install pyqt5